Skip to main content

 There are, of course, a large number of Creative Commons licences which are used by the million to license everything from literary works to photographs.
 However, what is inescapable is that the entire copyleft system finds its roots in copyright.
 In fact, copyleft licences are nothing but a form of copyright licensing.

 KonomarkThere have also been other attempts at moving away from the copyright system such as the Konomark Project initiated by Prof. Eric E. Johnson in 2008.
 The project involves the use of a new mark referred to as a “Konomark” to signify that the copyright owner of the relevant work is generally willing to share his rights in the work without any compensation.
 Although the project is still in the Beta stage, it does not appear to have really taken off.
 This could partly be because the benefit of using a Konomark over using a copyleft license is not immediately apparent.
 What the Konomark does is merely indicate to potential users that the owner of the work in question is willing to grant permission for his work to be used.
-As such, each potential licensee would have to enter into a separate negotiation with the owner for the grant of a license.
+As such, each potential licensee would have to enter into a separate negotiation with the owner for the grant of a licence.

 Free Culture